Mission & Vision

 · Classes on filmmaking and creative software programs.

-· Premier classroom space equipped with digital projection and state-of-the-art sound
+· Premier classroom space equipped with HD digital projection and state-of-the-art sound

 · Access to a center with knowledgeable staff and equipment and facilities